Small business & the Fair Work Act

 Four (4) weeks paid annual leave (other than for casual employees).
 Five (5) weeks paid annual leave for certain shift workers.
 Part-time employees get a proportion of this depending on how much they work.
 Paid annual leave may be taken at a time agreed between you and your employee.
 You may only refuse the taking of annual leave when it is reasonable to do so.

-Personal/carer's leave and Compassionate leave
+Personal/carer's leave, compassionate leave and family and domestic violence leave

 Community service leave